silnrsi/font-harmattan/documentation/source/announcement.md

 #### Known issues

+- Shaping for these newly added characters may not yet occur in applications
-At the time of the Harmattan 2.000 release there is a known issue for printing with Harmattan in Word 2019 and Word 365.
+- At the time of the Harmattan 2.000 release there is a known issue for printing with Harmattan in Word 2019 and Word 365.
 Printing to a printer or to pdf may cause a reh-like glyph to shift in its advanced width.
 The result is that there appears to be a small space between the preceding character and the reh-like character.
 Microsoft is working on releasing an update that includes a fix for this issue.
 Once Microsoft releases the update, the solution to this issue will be to update Microsoft Office.
 You can do this by opening a document in Word and go to **File &gt; Account &gt; Update Options &gt; Update Now**.